 Flyer courtesy of the Cold War Museum

-The Cold War Museum is hosting the presentation, which starts at 2 p.m. on February 6.
+The Cold War Museum is hosting the virtual program, which begins at 2 p.m., according to a release.

-Tickets for the virtual event cost $20, with the proceeds benefiting the Cold War Museum.
-They can be purchased on eventbrite.
+Tickets may be purchased on eventbrite.
+They each cost $20, with the proceeds supporting the Cold War Museum.

-Those unable to attend may buy a ticket and receive a link to the video by emailing Cold War Museum Executive Director Jason Hall.
-Questions should be directed to Hall, who can be reached at 703-283-4124 or email@example.com.
+Anyone who is unable to participate can buy a ticket and receive a link to the video by emailing Cold War Museum Executive Director Jason Hall at firstname.lastname@example.org.

 © Copyright 2018 What's Up Prince William.
 All Rights Reserved